This page is designed to answer the following questions:

 Therefore, the manager should ensure that sufficient time is set aside for the supervision of staff – it should be considered a priority and not something that is only done if there is enough time available.

 The role of the manager within supervision

 It is important to understand that supervision is not about the exercise of power by the manager over their staff, but should be a collaborative process that is focused on learning and development.

-Monitoring individual team member’s performance should be discussed openly and honestly, to facilitate learning and development.
-Agreeing on objectives and key performance indicators with a team member, regularly reviewing progress and supporting them to overcome any challenges or barriers is part of the manager’s role.
+Monitoring individual team members’ performance should be discussed openly and honestly, to facilitate learning and development.
+Agreeing on objectives and key performance indicators with a team member, regularly reviewing progress and supporting them to overcome any challenges or barriers are part of the manager’s role.
 Objectives should align with the organisation’s objectives and vision to provide improved care service outcomes.

 The importance of confidentiality, boundaries and accountability

 Supervisees should feel safe during the supervision process and be encouraged to be open and honest about their performance.